jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/class.rst

 Expected time to complete: **2 hours**

-To continue please review the information about the Lab Environment.
+Before you begin, please review the information about the Lab Environment.

-Additionally, if you are new to the F5 BIG-IP Platform we have created an overview in the BIG-IP Basics section.
+..
+Note:: If you are new to the F5 BIG-IP platform, we have created an overview in the BIG-IP Basics section.